What is the difference between the Super Stars and Shining Stars programs?

 How much does it cost to register?

 A $25 non-refundable fee is all that is required to submit your registration form online.
-You may choose to pay the full amount of program fees when you register, or you may choose to pay over four monthly payments.
-You will be required to indicate your preference when you register.
+Once we’ve notified you of your spot in the program, you may choose to pay the full amount of program fees , or you may choose to pay over four monthly payments.
+You will be asked to indicate your preference when you register.

 The $25 non-refundable processing fee will be subtracted from the full amount due for your program selection.